Package Leaflet: Information for the User

 When and how to take Kerizet

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for taking this medicine exactly as indicated by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

-Starting the first package of Kerizet
+Starting the first pack of Kerizet

-However, if you have already had sexual intercourse, you must rule out pregnancy before starting to take Kerizet.
+However, if you have already had sexual intercourse, you should rule out pregnancy before starting to take Kerizet.
 You can find more information about breastfeeding in the section “Pregnancy and breastfeeding” in point 2.
 Your doctor can also advise you.

 Your doctor will advise you.

-If you forgot to take Kerizet
+If you forget to take Kerizet

 If you take more Kerizet than you should